 In October 2021, Bayer announced plans to significantly expand its production capacities in Finland and Costa Rica to provide more women with access to modern contraception.
 The new production site in Alajuela, Costa Rica will manufacture modern contraceptives, particularly for women in low- and middle-income countries.
 At the ceremony in Costa Rica, Claus Runge, Head of Market Access, Public Affairs and Sustainability at Bayer, and Mariarosa Cutillo, Chief of Strategic Partnerships, from UNFPA spoke about this milestone and its importance for girls and women worldwide.

-At Bayer, we have the fundamental belief that empowering girls and women, and providing them access to family planning, are central for sustainable development and achieving the United Nations Sustainable Development Goals.
-This is also in line with our mission ‘’Health for All, Hunger for None’’.
-Family planning plays a crucial role in reducing poverty and hunger, improving the health and well-being of communities, ensuring high-quality education and economic growth, and sparking institutional and ecological changes that move toward fairness and equality.
+At Bayer, one of our missions is to empower women´s health, by providing women and girls with access to family planning.
+We have the fundamental belief that this is central for sustainable development and achieving the United Nations Sustainable Development Goals.
+This is also in line with our vision ‘’Health for All, Hunger for None’’.
+Family planning and access to women’s health products plays a crucial role in reducing poverty and hunger, improving the health and well-being of communities, ensuring high-quality education and economic growth, and sparking institutional and ecological changes that move toward fairness and equality.

 By providing access to contraceptives, we are making an important contribution to improving the health, rights and economic status of women around the world, which is a fundamental basis for greater equality, education and prosperity for all.